 Most countries require a travel clearance certificate.
 However, not all clinics provide this certificate, so double-check the clinics near you.

 Pricing varies depending on your insurance coverage.
 Keep in mind that many insurance companies won’t cover a non-essential test, so plan accordingly for out-of-pocket costs.
-Tests can range from $100-$400.
+PCR tests for travel can range from $100-$500.

 5% OFF your travel insurance